winitzki/scall/tutorial/programming_dhall.md

 From the shape of those types, it is clear how to generalize these Church encodings to any number of mutually recursive types.

-To prove these type formulas, we will need the property we call the "nested fixpoint lemma":
+To prove these type formulas, we will need the property we call the **nested fixpoint lemma**:

 ###### Statement 1 (nested fixpoint lemma)
 Suppose `J` is any bifunctor.
 Then the nested fixpoint of `J x y` with respect to both `x` and `y` is equivalent to a simple fixpoint of `J x x` with respect to `x`.